-WHERE THERE IS MORE THAN ONE CLASS OF SHARE CAPITAL H1

-Comparable offers Notes on Rule 14.1 H1

-1. Comparability H1

-• • H1

-H1 H1

-•

-Notes on Rule 15 H2

-1. When conversion rights etc. are exercisable during

-H2

-2. Rules 9 and 14 H2

-SPECIAL DEALS AND MANAGEMENT INCENTIVISATION H3

-Special deals with favourable conditions H3

-1. 1 H3

-НЗ

-3. Finders' fees H4

-Management incentivisation H4

-Notes on Rule 16.2

-1. Rule 15 H5

-H5

-· · · · · · · · · · · · · · · · · · ·

-H5

-• 110

-are not interested in shares in the offeree company H5

-ANNOUNCEMENT OF ACCEPTANCE LEVELS H6

-Timing and contents H6

-Notes on Rule 17.1

-H6

-· · · · · · · · · · · · · · · · · · · H7 H7

-H7

-5. Statements about withdrawals H7

-6. Incomplete acceptances and offeror purchases H7

-Consequences of failure to announce H7

-SHARE CAPITAL Comparable offers Notes on Rule 14.1 1.
-Comparability 2.
-Offer for non-voting shares only 3.
-Treatment of certain classes of share capital Separate offers for each class APPROPRIATE OFFER FOR CONVERTIBLES ETC. Notes on Rule 15 1.
-When conversion rights etc. are exercisable during an offer 2.
-Rules 9 and 14 SPECIAL DEALS AND MANAGEMENT INCENTIVISATION Special deals with favourable conditions Notes on Rule 16.1 1.
-Top-ups and other arrangements 2.
-Offeree company shareholders' approval of certain transactions - eg disposal of offeree company assets 3.
-Finders' fees Management incentivisation Notes on Rule 16.2 1.
-Rule 15 2.
-Management retaining an interest 3.
-Where incentivisation arrangements are put in place following the offer being made or the proposed arrangements are amended 4.
-Incentivisation of members of management who are not interested in shares in the offeree company ANNOUNCEMENT OF ACCEPTANCE LEVELS Timing and contents Notes on Rule 17.1 1.
-Acceptances of cash underwritten alternatives 2.
-General statements about acceptance levels 3.
-Alternative offers 4.
-Unlisted companies 5.
-Statements about withdrawals 6.
-Incomplete acceptances and offeror purchases
+RULE 14.
+WHERE THERE IS MORE THAN ONE CLASS OF SHARE CAPITAL H1 14.1 Comparable offers Notes on Rule 14.1 H1 1.
+Comparability H1 2.
+Offer for non-voting shares only H1 14.2 Treatment of certain classes of share capital Separate offers for each class H1 H1 RULE 15.
+APPROPRIATE OFFER FOR CONVERTIBLES ETC. Notes on Rule 15 1.
+When conversion rights etc. are exercisable during H2 an offer 2.
+Rules 9 and 14 H2 H2 RULE 16.
+16.1 SPECIAL DEALS AND MANAGEMENT INCENTIVISATION Special deals with favourable conditions Notes on Rule 16.1 H3 H3 Top-ups and other arrangements Offeree company shareholders' approval of certain transactions - eg disposal of offeree company НЗ assets НЗ 3.
+Finders' fees H4 16.2 Management incentivisation Notes on Rule 16.2 H4 1.
+Rule 15 H5 Management retaining an interest Where incentivisation arrangements are put in place following the offer being made or the proposed H5 arrangements are amended 4.
+Incentivisation of members of management who H5 are not interested in shares in the offeree company H5 RULE 17.
+ANNOUNCEMENT OF ACCEPTANCE LEVELS H6 17.1 Timing H6 17.2 Contents H6 17.3 General statements about acceptance levels Notes on Rule 17 H7 1.
+Statements about withdrawals H7 2.
+Incomplete acceptances and offeror purchases H8 3.
+Suspension of offer timetable H8

 RULE 18.
-THE USE OF PROXIES AND OTHER AUTHORITIES IN RELATION TO ACCEPTANCES H8
+THE USE OF PROXIES AND OTHER AUTHORITIES IN RELATION TO ACCEPTANCES Н9

 SECTION I. CONDUCT DURING THE OFFER

 RULE 19.
 INFORMATION I1

 19.1 Standards of care Notes on Rule 19.1 1.
 Financial advisers' responsibility for publication of I1

 information I1

 2. Sources I1

 3. Quotations I1

-4. Diagrams etc. I2
+4. Diagrams etc. 12

-19.2 Responsibility I2
+19.2 Responsibility 12

-Notes on Rule 19.2 1.
-Delegation of responsibility 12
+Notes on Rule 19.2

+Delegation of responsibility I2

-2. Quoting information about another party 12
+Quoting information about another party I2

-3. When an offeror is controlled 12
+When an offeror is controlled I3

-4. Employee representatives' opinions and
+4. Employee representatives' opinions and 10

-pension scheme trustees' opinions 13
+10.0 pension scheme trustees' opinions I3

 19.3 Unacceptable statements Note on Rule 19.3 I3

-Statements of support 13
+Statements of support I3

 19.4 Interviews and debates I4

 19.5 Post-offer undertakings I4

 Notes on Rule 19.5

-1. Commitments which are not regarded as
+Commitments which are not regarded as

-post-offer undertakings 16 10
+post-offer undertakings 16

-Qualifications or conditions Responsibility for written reports 16 17
+2. Qualifications or conditions 16

+3. Responsibility for written reports 17

-Responsibility for written reports Appointment of supervisor 17 17
+4. Appointment of supervisor 17

 19.6 Post-offer intention statements 17

-19.7 Information published following the ending of an offer 17

-13.7 period pursuant to Rule 12.2 I8

 RULE 20.
 EQUALITY OF INFORMATION 19

-20.1 Equality of information to shareholders and persons with information rights Notes on Rule 20.1 19
+20.1 Equality of information to shareholders and persons with

+information rights 19

+Notes on Rule 20.1

-1. Requirement to send announcement or document
+Requirement to send announcement or document

-to shareholders etc. where appropriate 2.
-Provision of information between the parties to I10
+to shareholders etc. where appropriate I10

+2. Provision of information between the parties to

 an offer I10

+3. Provision of information to employee representatives 140

+(or employees) and pension scheme trustees I10

+4. Investment analyst publications I10